shlienlab/raccoon/docs/clustering.rst

 value proportionally (:code:`neifactor`) in the presence of particularly large datasets, as high values of these parameters can impact the performance considerably.

+If the dimensionality of the target space corresponds to the dimensionality of the input space (after the low-information filter), this step will be skipped by default.
+This helps speeding up the process by avoiding unnecessary calculations and it can be used in those cases where you want to avoid running the dimensionality reduction step on your data.
+If for any reason you still want to transform your data, you can set :code:`'skip_equal_dim'` to :code:`False`.

 Clusters Identification
 =======================

-The clusters identification tool is chosen with the :code:`clusterer` flag
+The clusters identification tool is chosen with the :code:`clu_algo` flag

 =================  ================================================================
 :code:`'DBSCAN'`   **Density-Based Spatial Clustering of Applications with Noise**: